Preboarding: 8 Steps To Deliver An Awesome Experience

 2. Get admin out of the way

 There’s no better way to kill the excitement of a new job than with paperwork.
 A typical new employee will have tax forms, P45s, emails to set up, and new software to get familiar with.
-While certain elements such as health and safety briefings are essential first day tasks, the tedium of excess paperwork doesn’t have to be.
+While certain elements, such as health and safety briefings, are essential first-day tasks, the tedium of excess paperwork doesn’t have to be.

-Before they join we recommend:
+Before they join, we recommend the following:

 • Setting up your new employee’s work email